melbyyy/NumGen/README.md

-# How to use NumGen ➕!
+# How to download NumGen ➕!

 ## Environment Setup